-Park University has a highly successful varsity athletic program offering 15 varsity sports that compete in the National Association of Intercollegiate Athletics (NAIA).
+Park University has a highly successful varsity ath-letic program offering 15 letic program offering 15 varsity sports that compete in the National Association of Intercollegiate Athletics (NAIA).
 Varsity sports include men's and women's basketball, men's and women's soccer, men's and women's volleyball, men's and women's cross country, men's and women's indoor track and field, men's and women's outdoor track and field, men's baseball, women's softball and women's golf.
-Park is a member of the Midlands Collegiate Athletic Conference (MCAC), the Mid American Men's Volleyball Intercollegiate Conference (MAMVIC) and is a NAIA Division I Independent in baseball.
+Park is a member of the Midlands Collegiate Athletic Conference (MCAC), the Mid American Men's Volleyball Intercollegiate Conference (MAMVIC) and is a NAIA Division I Independent in men's and women's basketball.
 Varsity student-athletes are required to comply with eligibility guidelines established by Park University, the NAIA, and the MCAC.